sithmel/reliable-get/readme.md

 - `stale` - is added to response when the request to origin failed and a stale cached version is returned instead
 - `cached` - is `true` if there was a cache hit, otherwise `false`
 - `realTiming` - show the time it took for the response to be returned

+Tags
+====
+Some store (memorycache/redis) supports assigning one or more tags to a certain resource.
+They are used only if the resource is cached, to purge all cache entries with the same tag.

 Configuration
 =============